 Gray has always been a paint color of choice.
 After white, it's one of the most common picks.
 But here's the thing: Gray paint can feel a little cold if you don't choose the right shade.
 To make the process of choosing a warm gray paint color a little easier, we've turned to the experts.
 Over the years, we've interviewed dozens of interior designers on their favorite paint color choices, from Shea McGee to Nate Berkus, and now, we've brought them all together here.
 If you're looking for the perfect shade of warm gray from brands such as Farrow & Ball or Benjamin Moore, look no further.
-From light to dark, below are the only warm gray paint colors you need.
+From light to dark, below are the only warm gray paint colors you need for your next paint project.

 Farrow & Ball Cornforth White